AlejandroGorgues/AstroCabTools/docs/cube_ans_tutorial.rst

 * The Rectangle aperture and Ellipse aperture options allow to select an area based on the type of figure and make the aperture to obtain the associated spectrum.
 This complete process will be explained in the `Rectangle manipulation`_ and `Ellipse manipulation`_ sections.
 * The Creation of the rectangle and ellipse paremeterized options allow to implement the aperture as the option before but in this case, the figure is created based on the pixel coordinates inserted previously.
 This complete process will be explained in the `Rectangle manipulation`_ and `Ellipse manipulation`_ section.
 * The Rectangle coordinates and Ellipse coordinates options allow to see the coordinates in pixels of each of the figure.
 * The Spectrum visualization option allow to see, if the window was closed before, the spectra made from the aperture and background operations.
-This complete process will be explained in the `Background subtraction process`_ section.
+This complete process will be explained in the `Background subtraction cubeAns`_ section.
-* The Background subtraction option allow to obtain the spectrum as a result of the background subtraction from the aperture made initially and the annulus aperture made through this process along with the spectrum made from this annulus apperture, whose complete functionality will be explained in the `Background subtraction`_ section.
+* The Background subtraction option allow to obtain the spectrum as a result of the background subtraction from the aperture made initially and the annulus aperture made through this process along with the spectrum made from this annulus apperture, whose complete functionality will be explained in the `Background subtraction cubeAns`_ section.

 .. _figure3_cube_ans:
 .. figure:: _static/cubeAns/cubeAns-re3.png